marrow/mongo/guide.md

 ```
 {% endmethod %}
 {% method -%}
-Populate it with a few different types of field by assigning `Field` instances as class attributes.
+Populate the class with a few different types of field by assigning `Field` instances as class attributes.
 Most accounts represent people, who have names.
 A simple string, with no constraints or transformation options given.
 Because no default value was given, any attempt to retrieve this attribute on an instance of `Account` prior to assigning one will raise an `AttributeError`, as a value for the field would not exist at all.

 {% sample lang="python" -%}
 ```python
 	name = String()